shengnanh20/Hybrid_TFN_for_Workload_Modeling/README.md

 * To train on cognitive dataset, you can run:
 ```
-python3 train.py
+python3 train.py --input FUSION_METHOD --path MODEL_PATH
 ```
+Replace FUSION_METHOD with the fusion method, and replace MODEL_PATH with your local path to save the model.

 ## Testing

 * To test the model which has been trained on the cognitive dataset, you can run the testing script as following:
 ```
-python test.py
+python test.py --input FUSION_METHOD --path MODEL_PATH
 ```
-Replace MODEL_PATH with your local path of the trained model.
+Replace FUSION_METHOD with the fusion method, and replace MODEL_PATH with your local path of the trained model.